2026 Highlands Missions Festival

 Daniel and Katie Brink, Belgium

-Nate and Nikki Bonham, Columbia
+Nate and Nikki Bonham, Colombia

-John and Lorena McCall, Columbia
+John and Lorena McCall, Colombia

-Manny and Terri Bersach, Columbia
+Manny and Terri Bersach, Colombia

 Rick and Betty Aschmann, Ecuador